husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 #### Starting camera node

+If you are using simulator, you can skip this section, as the driver for camera will not be necessary.

 Now you will run few nodes for handling Astra camera device.
 For this task you should use `astra.launch` from package `astra_launch` because this is the default camera installed in ROSbot.
 We will explain how `launch` file works later.

 You can start camera nodes by typing in the terminal: